-Kobe was drafted into the NBA in 1996 straight from high school and became an All Star in 18 of his 20 seasons at the Lakers, leading his team to five championships.
+Kobe entered the NBA in 1996 straight from high school and became an All Star in 18 of his 20 seasons at the Lakers, leading his team to five championships.

-He was super competitive on the court which resulted in many public spats with his teammates and coach, with a fierce rivalry between him and Shaquille O’Neil being the best known.
+He was a super-competitor at the court, resulting in several public fights with his teammates and coach, with a fierce rivalry between him and Shaquille O’Neil the best known.

-He won the NBA’s MVP Award for the 2007-8 season and had the second highest single game total with an 81 point game in 2006.
+He received the NBA MVP Award for the 2007-8 season and had the second highest single-game total of 81 points in 2006.

-Kobe retired in 2016 after a string of injuries took a toll on him, scoring 60 points in his final game with the Lakers.
+Kobe retired in 2016 after a series of injuries struck him and scored 60 points in his last game with the Lakers.